binaryphile/binaryphile.github.io/_posts/2018-07-26-approach-bash-like-a-developer-part-3-the-start.md

 That is to say, if your bash is not installed as `/bin/bash`, then naturally you'll want to use the `#!/usr/bin/env bash` iteration of the [shebang].

 That's because `/usr/bin/env` will force the system to search the path for `bash`, which will end up being whatever bash is preferred in your path.
 Usually this is the right choice.
-It has the benefit of making your script compatible with environments which *don't* have `/bin/bash`, such as various BSD distros, or those which don't have the *right* `/bin/bash`, such as when you want to be executable on a Mac with a recent bash.
+It has the benefit of making your script compatible with environments which *don't* have `/bin/bash`, such as various BSD distros, or those which don't have the latest `/bin/bash`, such as MacOS.

 However, if you don't want run-time determination of which bash will be used to invoke your script, you may prefer the shebang to be hardwired to `/bin/bash` (or other).
 That's fine as well, as long as you know what you're getting.
-You may need to code to a particular version of bash then.
+You may need to code to a particular version of bash in that case.
 Yes, the bash language occasionally does change version-to-version.
 This may be worth it, for example, in order to lock a known bash for, say, an init script which will be run as root.